zincio/apidocs/source/includes/_object_reference.md

-order_placed | String | The webhook URL to send data to when an order is placed order_failed | String | The webhook URL to send data to when an order fails tracking_obtained | String | The webhook URL to send data to when tracking for an order is retrieved
+order_placed | String | The webhook URL to send data to when an order is placed order_failed | String | The webhook URL to send data to when an order fails tracking_obtained | String | The webhook URL to send data to when tracking for an order is retrieved status_updated | String | The webhook URL to send data to when the status of a request is updated

 ## Retailer credentials object